-- Participate in the evaluation of the quality and effectiveness of APAQ so as to help sustain the highest level of excellence in adapted physical activity.
+- Participate in the evaluation of the quality and effectiveness of APAQ to help sustain the highest level of excellence in APA.

-- Once appointed to the Editorial Board, the member should submit at least one manuscript to APAQ every 3 years.
+- Once appointed to the Editorial Board, members should submit at least one manuscript to APAQ every 3 years.

 - If or when appropriate, encourage authors whose primary language is not English to seek mentorship or assistance from a colleague prior to submitting a manuscript for review.

-Editorial Board membership (i.e., Editor, Associate Editors, Emeriti Editors, Books and Media Review Editor, Digest Editor and Editorial Review Board) will originate from APAQ board members.
-Nominations are submitted in writing (electronically via E-mail or S-mail) and addressed to the Editor or any member of the Editorial Council.
-All nominations will be sent to the Editor who will then arrange for review and comment by the APAQ Editorial Board.
+Editorial Board membership (i.e., Editor, Associate Editors, Emeriti Editors, Books and Media Review Editor, Digest Editor, and Editorial Review Board) will originate from APAQ board members.
+Nominations are submitted in writing (electronically via e-mail or by traditional mail) and addressed to the Editor or any member of the Editorial Council.
+All nominations will be sent to the Editor, who will then arrange for review and comment by the APAQ Editorial Board.

-Candidates/applicants must submit a vita including a statement addressing her/his interest and suitability for Board Membership.
-APAQ assumes the general readership would be able to identify the candidate by her/his reputation for scholarship of an established line of inquiry.
-A short list of keywords identifying areas of interest also is required.
+Candidates/applicants must submit a vita including a statement addressing their interest and suitability for Board Membership.
+APAQ assumes that the general readership would be able to identify the candidate by his or her reputation for scholarship of an established line of inquiry.
+A short list of keywords identifying areas of interest is also required.

-If a candidate is approved by majority vote of the APAQ Board Members, she/he will be invited to serve by the Editor for a specified term of three years.
-Continued membership of the Editorial Board will be reviewed every three years by a member of the Editorial Council with a decision about candidates presented at an annual Board meeting.
-The number of editorial board members will not exceed 30 unless otherwise specified by the APAQ Board.
+If a candidate is approved by majority vote of the APAQ Board Members, she or he will be invited to serve by the Editor for a specified term of 3 years.
+Continued membership on the Editorial Board will be reviewed every 3years by a member of the Editorial Council, with a decision about candidates presented at an annual Board meeting.
+The number of Editorial Board members will not exceed 30 unless otherwise specified by the APAQ Board.

 1 December 2008